vertica/vertica-sqlalchemy-dialect/README.md

     engine.dispose()
 ```

-## Using Pyodbc instead of vertica-python
+## Using pyodbc instead of vertica-python

-You may use pyodbc instead of vertica-python to connect to the database.
+You may use pyodbc instead of vertica-python for the connection.

 ### Create a Vertica DSN

-This is setup for Ubuntu 14.04 assuming you have a driver installed in using [Vertica-Client-Drivers] (https://www.vertica.com/download/vertica/client-drivers/).
-For steps to install ODBC for Vertica follow official [Vertica Docs](https://www.vertica.com/docs/12.0.x/HTML/Content/Authoring/ConnectingToVertica/ClientODBC/InstallingODBC.htm)
+You will need to have a Vertica ODBC driver installed from [Vertica-Client-Drivers](https://www.vertica.com/download/vertica/client-drivers/).
+For steps to install ODBC for Vertica, follow official [Vertica Docs](https://www.vertica.com/docs/12.0.x/HTML/Content/Authoring/ConnectingToVertica/ClientODBC/InstallingODBC.htm)

 For example, you will need to configure these files with your credentials: